belangeo/pyo/doc-sphinx/source/compiling.rst

 * To build a universal portmidi library with homebrew, the formula must be modified like this:

-Add the option "universal":
+Add the option *universal*:

 .. code-block:: bash

     option :universal

-And modify the "install function" to add the universal variable:
+And modify the *install* function to add the universal variable:

 .. code-block:: bash